James Taylor (cricketer, born 1990): 2016 South Africa

 He played in all four Tests in England's historic victory over South Africa.
 In the first Test he scored 70 in the first innings as England posted 303.
-He was dismissed for 42 in the second innings to help England set South Africa and competitive target, and England went on to win the game by 241 runs.
+He was dismissed for 42 in the second innings to help England set South Africa a competitive target, and England went on to win the game by 241 runs.
 In the second Test Taylor was out for a duck in the first innings and made 27 in the second innings in a game which proved to be a high scoring draw.
 Taylor made 7 in the first innings of the third Test and was unbeaten at the end of the second innings as England won by seven wickets to secure a series victory.
 During his time in the field, Taylor had taken two wonderful catches at short leg.
 In the final match of the series, Taylor failed to get going, scoring 14 in the first innings as England failed to get close to South Africa's first innings score of 475.
 England collapsed in the second innings, being bowled out for 101, with Taylor being one of the better performers, scoring 24.
 Despite the defeat, England won the series 2–1, and Taylor had cemented the number five spot in the side.